Skip to main content

 • Respiratory syncytial virus (RSV) is a common viral infection that spreads easily from person to person.
 RSV disease can cause serious illness and complications for babies.

-• The RSV vaccine is recommended for all pregnant women at 28–36 weeks of pregnancy (i.e. in their third trimester).
+• The RSV vaccine is recommended for all pregnant women in each pregnancy from 28 weeks (i.e. in their third trimester).

 • The RSV vaccine is free for all pregnant women in Australia.